davidask/Futures/README.md

 ### Observing

+Multiple observers can be added to any future.
 Observing the value of a future can be done by calling:

 * `whenResolved`, if you're interested in both a value and a rejection error
 * `whenFulfilled`, if you only care about the value